simonr98/Reinforcement-Learning-with-Videos/README.md

 # rl-with-videos

-This repository is the official implementation of the following paper:
+This repository is an implementation of the following paper:

 **Reinforcement Learning with Videos:Combining Offline Observations with Interaction**<br/>
 Karl Schmeckpeper, Oleh Rybkin, Kostas Daniilidis, Sergey Levine, and Chelsea Finn <br/>